lisa-analyzer/go-lisa/README.md

 ## Usage
 The main class is [GoLiSA](go-lisa/src/main/java/it/unive/golisa/GoLiSA.java) and it expects four parameters:
 - `-i path`: the Go file to be analyzed
+- `-ci name channel`: the deployment name and channel of the contract to analyze (Hyperledger Fabric only)
 - `-o path`: the output directory
+- `-d`: the dump of analysis information
+- `-xc`: set cross-contract analysis (Hyperledger Fabric only)
 - `-f framework`: the blockchain framework used in the input file (`hyperledger-fabric`, `cosmos-sdk`, `tendermint-core`)
 - `-a analysis`: the analysis to perform
 	- `non-determinism`  performs an analysis to detect explicit flows that lead to issues related to __non-determinism__ in blockchain software